- Search The Registry

 Issac Hayes was born on this date in 1942.
 He was a Black singer, composer, and entertainer.

 Hayes was born in Covington, TN.
-His parents died during his infancy, and he was raised by his grandparents.
-After making his public debut singing in church at the age of five, he taught himself piano, organ, and saxophone.
+His parents died during his infancy, and his grandparents raised him.
+After making his public debut singing in church at five, he taught himself piano, organ, and saxophone.
 At a young age, he moved to Memphis to work as a musician in the city's club circuit.
-He played with a number of short-lived groups such as Sir Isaac and the Doo-Dads, the Teen Tones, and Sir Calvin and His Swinging Cats.
+He played with some short-lived groups, such as Sir Isaac and the Doo-Dads, the Teen Tones, and Sir Calvin and His Swinging Cats.

-In 1962, he began his recording career, recording for a variety of labels.
-Two years later, Hayes began playing sax with the Mar-Keys, which resulted at the beginning of his long association with Stax Records.
-After playing in several sessions for Otis Redding, Hayes began to play keyboards in the Stax house band, and eventually established a partnership with songwriter David Porter.
+In 1962, he began his recording career, recording for various labels.
+Two years later, Hayes began playing sax with the Mar-Keys, which resulted in the beginning of his long association with Stax Records.
+After playing in several sessions for Otis Redding, Hayes began to play keyboards in the Stax house band and eventually established a partnership with songwriter David Porter.
 Under the name the Soul Children, the Hayes-Porter duo composed over 200 songs, including a string of hits for Stax luminaries like "Sam & Dave," the brilliant "When Something Is Wrong With My Baby," "Soul Man," and "Hold On, I'm Comin'"), Carla Thomas ("B-A-B-Y,"), and Johnnie Taylor ("I Got to Love Somebody's Baby," and "I Had a Dream").

 In 1967, Hayes issued his debut solo LP, "Presenting Isaac Hayes."
 With the release of 1969's "Hot Buttered Soul," he made his commercial breakthrough.
 The record's adventuresome structure (comprising four lengthy songs) made Hayes one of the most distinctive figures in music.
 After a pair of 1970 releases, "The Isaac Hayes Movement" and "To Be Continued," he reached his commercial zenith in 1971 with the release of "Shaft," the score from the Gordon Parks film of the same name.
 The album won Hayes an Academy Award for Best Score (the first Black composer to receive such an honor), and the single "Theme From " and 1973's "Joy" were released; Hayes composed two 1974 soundtracks, "Tough Guys" and "Truck Turner," in which he also starred.